 Like many of us, I have spent the best part of the past year working from home.
 And I, like you probably, have come to realise how important it is to have a proper, functional area to work from.
 Propping up a laptop in bed, at the kitchen table or even atop an ironing board (yes, really), won’t really cut it long term, so it’s time to think about better solutions.
 ‘Where?’ you ask.
 Well, your kitchen.

-I always encourage people to think of new ways to make better use of the floor area available in the kitchen, and that’s never been more important as our spaces are serving so many purposes.
+How to make the most of your kitchen space?
+I always encourage people to think of new ways to make better use of the floor area available in the kitchen.
+It’s never been more important as our spaces are serving so many purposes.

 Getting the maximum efficiency out of what we have sounds good, right?
 If you’re wondering how to achieve this, I’ve got some practical advice to get your project going…and we’re going a little virtual – well virtual reality, I should say.